 - Action LU-9.2 Auto Plaza Signage.
 Amend the Zoning Ordinance to allow more prominent signage for the Auto Plaza. - Action LU-9.3 Increased Floor Area Ratio.
-The City Council may authorize increased FAR for properties located within the 41st Avenue corridor as follows: - ◆ Properties fronting the west side of 41st Avenue or the 41st Avenue/Capitola Road intersection with a Regional Commercial land use designation may be developed at a maximum FAR of 2.0. - ◆ Properties fronting the west side of 41st Avenue or the 41st Avenue/Capitola Road intersection with a Community Commercial land use designation may be developed at a maximum FAR of 1.5.
+The City Council may authorize increased FAR for properties located within the 41st Avenue corridor as follows: - ◆ Properties fronting 41st Avenue or the 41st Avenue/Capitola Road intersection, including the Capitola Mall property bound by 41st Avenue, Capitola Road, and Clares Street, with a Regional Commercial or Community Commercial land use designation may be developed at a maximum FAR of 2.0. - ◆ Structures on properties fronting the east side of 41st Avenue must be set back a minimum of 100 feet from the property line abutting a residential property.